FredKSchott/snowpack/docs/reference/configuration.md

 **Type**: `string`
 **Default**: `localhost`

 The hostname that the dev server is running on.
-Snowpack uses this information to configure the HMR websocket and properly your browser on startup (see: [`devOptions.open`](#devoptions.open)).
+Snowpack uses this information to configure the HMR websocket and properly open your browser on startup (see: [`devOptions.open`](#devoptions.open)).

 ### devOptions.port